 Is ATSC 3.0 available in my area?

-June 2020 is looking like it will be the turning point for ATSC 3.0 broadcasts.
-That’s when simulcasts of all the major networks in the new standard are slated to be on-air in Las Vegas and Portland, Oregon.
+June 2020 was a turning point for ATSC 3.0 broadcasts.
+That’s when simulcasts of all the major networks in the new standard went on-air in Las Vegas and Portland, Oregon.
 In the following months, launches in Pittsburgh, Pennsylvania; Nashville, Tennessee; Salt Lake City, Utah; and Charleston, South Carolina, are expected, with other big markets including Seattle, San Antonio and Austin, Texas, and Tampa, Florida scheduled to turn on in the second half of the year, ATSC.org claims.

 We’ll keep this article updated as more markets announce their ATSC 3.0 launches.